vamsi-bel/Grokking-Cloud/cluoirkna000r08jv4uyp3nfk.md

 ### **Introduction:**

 Efficient networking solutions are vital for seamless communication between services and resources in cloud environments.
 Amazon Web Services (AWS) offers AWS Transit Gateway, a scalable and centralized solution for connecting multiple Virtual Private Clouds (VPCs) and on-premises networks.
 In this article, we'll explore how to set up and utilize AWS **Transit Gateway** (TGW) to establish connectivity between multiple VPCs within the same region, eliminating the time-consuming process of manually accepting peering connections.

 We'll understand this in 5 steps.

-### **Step 1:** **Provisioning VPCs**
+### **Step 1:Provisioning VPCs**

 Begin by creating four VPCs within any region.
 For this lab, I've selected Singapore region.
 Ensure that each VPC has a unique CIDR block assigned to it, and also allocate a common CIDR block to all the VPCs.
 This setup ensures that there is no overlapping CIDR and allows for seamless communication within the VPCs.